Lake Tahoe

 Did you know Lake Tahoe is the largest alpine lake in North America?
 It’s huge - a whopping 1,645 feet deep, 22 miles long, and 12 miles wide.

-What's unreal is the fact that it's practically right in our backyard.
+And it's practically right in our backyard.
 From South Reno, it’s just a quick 40-minute drive to the north shore.
-And if you’re heading to the south shore, it’s about 1.3 hours, but trust me, those views along the way make the drive totally worth it and feel more like 1 minute (who in the world wants anything good to end).
-Some would classify the drive as an attraction in itself.
+And if you’re heading to the south shore, it’s about 1.3 hours, but trust me, those views along the way make the drive totally worth it and feel more like 10 minutes.
+Heck, the drive itself is an attraction.
 If you're an outdoor lover, I bet you can identify.

-There’s something about Lake Tahoe that just hits different.
-It’s like medicine for the soul.
-It brings this sense of calm and makes life feel extra special.
+Lake Tahoe brings a sense of calm and makes life feel extra special.
 I’ve been visiting Tahoe for years now, and even after all this time, I keep going back.
 There’s always something new to discover, and it never stops being breathtaking.

 Why People Love Lake Tahoe